Metohija: Names

 In Albanian the area is called Rrafshi i Dukagjinit and means "the plateau of Dukagjin", as the toponym (in Albanian) took the name of the Dukagjini family who ruled a large part of Dukagjini during the 14th-15th centuries.
 According to Jahja Drançolli, a professor at the University of Pristina, the oldest name for the region is Dukagjin Plain (Note: Dukagjini Plain) (Rrafshi i Dukagjinit) or simply Dukagjin and the region was under the Sanjak of Dukagjin in the 15th–16th century with its capital in Peja.
 Drançolli also states that the name 'Metohija' does not appear as a geographic notion in the Medieval and Ottoman period which would have the meaning of the territory of Peja, Gjakova and Prizren.
 The denomination Metohija only appears as an ecclesiastic property.
 The name Metohija came first to be used as a geographic notion by Serbian scholars in the 19th-20th century.
 A similar name is found in Northern Albania, the Dukagjin highlands.

 The term "Kosovo and Metohija" (Косово и Метохија) was in official use for the Autonomous Region of Kosovo and Metohija (1945–1963), and also for the Autonomous Province of Kosovo and Metohija (1963–1968).
 The term "Metohija" was dropped from the official name of the province in 1968, and thus the term Kosovo was simply used to refer to the Socialist Autonomous Province of Kosovo, the official name of the province as a whole.
 The change was not welcomed by Serbs, who continued to use the old name (for example in the 1986 Draft Memorandum of SANU).
 In September 1990, the new Constitution of the Republic of Serbia was adopted, changing the official name of the province back to the Autonomous Province of Kosovo and Metohija.
-This time, the change was not welcomed by ethnic Albanians, who protested against the official use of the term "Metohija".
 In 2008, after the Kosovo declaration of independence, Serbia included the term "Metohija" into the official name of the newly formed Ministry for Kosovo and Metohija, which was transformed in 2012 into the Office for Kosovo and Metohija.